Guitorgan: Features

 The Guitorgan converts a standard electric guitar through the addition of electronic organ components.
 The most critical part of making a Guitorgan is to separate each guitar fret into six segments, creating independent contact switches for each string.
 The organ notes are keyed when a string touches a specific segment, thus, making the ground connection necessary for the organ circuit to produce output.
 TTL logic circuitry determines the highest fret segment making contact on each string, and prevents simultaneous organ notes on the same string to activate; only the highest organ note played on a particular string will sound.

 The organ section in a Guitorgan is a 6-note polyphonic circuit, which allows full guitar chords to be played.
 The guitar section always remains playable, but organ notes can be played alone or simultaneously with the guitar.
 The idea behind being a "Guitorganist" is to use the Guitorgan's expression pedal to creatively and accurately bring the organ in and out of the musical foreground while playing the guitar at the same time (and vice versa) as if there are actually two separate musicians playing.

 Uses

-Some of the sounds produced by the Guitorgan can be heard in Teisco Del Rey's "The Many Moods of."
+Some of the sounds produced by the Guitorgan can be heard on the album The Many Moods of Teisco Del Rey by musician Dan Forte (recording under his alias "Teisco Del Rey").
 Bill Dillon is another practitioner of the Guitorgan.
 He has performed on many Sarah McLachlan albums and appeared with Counting Crows.
 Woody Jackson's guitorgan playing can be heard on Orchestra Superstring's self-titled album and many film soundtracks Ocean's Thirteen, Ocean's Twelve, Fun with Dick and Jane and The Devil Wears Prada.